rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 ```

 **Note!**
-All messages should be acknowledged by the other part (The SCADA acknowledges the TLC's messages and vice versa).
-The acknowledg messages are not presented in the above examples.
+All messages should be acknowledged by the other part (The supervision system acknowledges the TLC's messages and vice versa).
+The acknowledge messages are not presented in the above examples.
 For more information see the RSMP specification.
 **Note 2!**
-The TLC shuld allways send the whole week.
+The TLC should always send the whole week.

 ## S0027 Time tables
 -------------------------

 ###Description
-This status returns all avalable time tables in the TLC
+This status returns all available time tables in the TLC

 + **ObjectType:** Traffic Controller
 + **Object:**